jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 15-05-2025` Apply button for more than 1 red ball potted.
 Click red ball icon twice to pot 2 red balls and move to shooting for a colour ball.

-+ `TODO:` Shouldn't take the missed points into account until I simulate shooting for a colour after the 2 reds at once?
++ `TODO:` Shouldn't take the missed points into account until I simulate shooting for a colour after the 2 reds at once.

 + `TODO:` Player does not make a pot when making a break - a "MISS".
 (Player 1)
 + `TODO:` Track which player is at the table